MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone.md

 ### Shared integration runtimes

 Azure Data Factory and Azure Synapse Analytics Pipelines use integration runtimes (IR) to securely access data sources in peered or isolated networks.
-Shared IRs should be deployed to a virtual machine (or VM scale set) in the shared integration runtime resource group.
+Shared IRs should be deployed to a virtual machine (or Azure Virtual Machine Scale Sets) in the shared integration runtime resource group.

 :::image type="content" source="../images/data-landing-zone-shared-integration-rg.png" alt-text="Diagram of a data landing zone shared integration resource group.":::